Norris Castle: Owners

-Lord Henry Seymour (1795 - 1830)
+Lord Henry Seymour (1795–1830)

 The first owner and builder of Norris Castle was the politician, Lord Henry Seymour, who bought the estate in 1795, at the age of 49.
 Having retired, he spent the rest of his life building and improving the Norris Castle estate.
 It is said that it cost £195,000 to originally build.
 He had a reputation for both eccentricity and benevolence.
 His personal habits were also said to be those of extreme simplicity and frugality.

+Seymour commissioned stained glass from William Raphael Eginton.
+Circa 1816, Eginton described it as a "Heraldic Window in Saloon, on Mosaic Ground.".

 There is an account of a visit by J and H Oldershaw to the island in 1826 and their reminiscences of Lord Seymour.
 They described him as an eccentric character and an old retired bachelor, who by accounts had not left the island for 20 or 30 years.
 They said that his normal attire of blue jacket and trousers, together with hobnailed boots, made him look more like a labourer, for which he was frequently mistaken.
 He would often work in hedges and ditches with his men and would even go into town in his dung cart.
 He would also play jokes on his visitors by pretending to be a labourer, whilst showing them around the estate.
 He was even known to accept money from them, which he would give to his servants, saying "Here you are.
 I have got you something today!".

 After completing his work on the estate, Lord Seymour opened the castle up to the public, to allow them to share its charm and magnificent views.
 After his death in 1830 at the age of 84, the castle remained closed to the public for over 140 years, when it was opened up again in 1975.

 In August 1830, the Dauphiness and Duchess De Berri, accompanying the expatriated King of France, visited Norris Castle.
 The king had abdicated on 2 August and left France for England on 16 August, when it seemed that their safety was in jeopardy from angry mobs of French citizens.
 One of their first ports of call was Cowes and East Cowes.
 The Princesses were said to be charmed by the scenery of the island, although they complained of their 'stinted' lodgings at the Fountain Hotel.
 They did however, indicate that they would like to take up residence at Norris Castle.

-Lord George Seymour (1830 - 1839)
+Lord George Seymour (1830–1839)

 Following the death of Lord Henry Seymour, the estate passed to his brother, Lord George Seymour, who was 67 at the time.
 George Seymour was a politician who represented Orford between 1784 and 1790 and Totnes between 1796 and 1801.

 He kept the Castle for nine years, before selling it in 1839 to Robert Bell.